cardano-foundation/cf-lob-platform/README.md

 Reeve, also known as Ledger on the Blockchain (LOB), empowers organizations to securely record and share critical financial data on the Cardano blockchain, ensuring its integrity and verifiability for all stakeholders.

 ## Project Overview
-The LOB platform is designed to integrate traditional accounting systems with blockchain technology, ensuring transparency, immutability, and enhanced security for financial records.
+The Reeve platform is designed to integrate traditional accounting systems with blockchain technology, ensuring transparency, immutability, and enhanced security for financial records.
 By leveraging the Cardano blockchain, the platform offers a decentralized approach to financial data management, facilitating trust and efficiency in accounting processes.

 Learn more about Reeve: [Reeve - Ledger on the Blockchain](https://www.cardanofoundation.org/blog/boosting-transparency-on-chain-financial-report)
 ### Key Features